 We’re here to support you to feel confident and comfortable in managing your catheter.
 On this page, you’ll find simple advice, who to contact when you need help, and guidance to keep you well at home.

-We have one simple number for you to call if you need help or have concerns about your catheter
+We have one simple number for you to call if you need help or have concerns about your catheter.

-Please call ISPA on 01926 600818 (option 1).
+Call iSPA on 01926 600818 (option 1).

 If your concerns are more urgent, such as a blocked catheter, and its between 8am and 8pm they will inform the Urgent Community Response (UCR) team who covers your area and they will be in touch